The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Confounding and Linearity in Ecological Inference

-To illustrate this tradeoff, return to the 1968 election and imagine controlling for the proportion of the population in each county that was enslaved in 1860.
-This variable is an extremely strong predictor of the proportion of Black voters in a county and also of the vote share for Gov.~Wallace.
+This poses a tradeoff: including control variables will improve the plausibility of CAR but may also remove variation in \(\bar{\vb X}\) necessary for estimation.
+For example, return to the 1968 election in Figure~\ref{fig-wal} and imagine controlling for the proportion of the population in each county that was enslaved in 1860.
+This variable is a strong predictor of the proportion of Black voters in a county and also of the voteshare for Gov.~Wallace.
 It is more plausible to believe that, among counties with a similar history of slavery, White voters' support for Wallace is unrelated to the proportion of Black voters.
 However, the near-collinearity of the covariate with \(\bar X_{g1}\) means that the regression will be highly unstable.
-This creates the tradeoff: the effect of including \(\vb Z\) on the variance of the estimates must be weighed against the increased plausibility of the CAR assumption when more covariates are included.

-Fundamentally, ecological inference requires essentially exogenous variation in \(\bar X_{g1}\), from which estimates of \(Y\) for each category can be extrapolated.
-When the covariates needed to satisfy CAR also mop up all of the variation in \(\bar X_{g1}\), then there is simply not enough information left in the data to perform ecological inference at all.
+Fundamentally, ecological inference requires exogenous variation in \(\bar {\vb X}\), from which estimates of \(Y\) for each category can be extrapolated.
+When the covariates needed to satisfy CAR also mop up all of the variation in \(\bar {\vb X}\), then there is simply not enough information left in the data to make an estimate.